microsoft/terminal/doc/specs/Keyboard-Selection.md

 With regards to the Terminal Core, the newly introduced code should rely on already existing and tested code.
 Thus no crash-related bugs are expected.

 With regards to Terminal Control and the settings model, crash-related bugs are not expected.
-However, ensuring that the selection is updated and cleared in general use-case scenarious must be ensured.
+However, ensuring that the selection is updated and cleared in general use-case scenarios must be ensured.

 ### Compatibility